Using scorevideo_lib to transfer lights-on marks into behavior logs

 first need some background on how scorevideo_lib matches up log

 files.
-It uses a function get_partitions
+It uses a function get_partitions in the

-file to split the log file names into
+transfer_lights_on_marks.py file to split the log file names into

 equivalence partitions where every partition is composed of log files